 It will be the job of the executor named in your will to distribute your assets as requested, which could include transferring ownership, paying off your debts, filing income tax returns, and distributing any remaining assets according to the terms of the will.
 Sometimes an executor is referred to as your personal representative.
 The executor is also responsible for following your wishes with regards to the disposal of your remains and your funeral planning.
 If you have specific wishes concerns your disposal, it is important that you appoint an executor who you can trust to fulfill your wishes.

-In Canada you can’t store your will online, and you also can’t have multiple copies of your will that you distribute to several family members.
+In Canada, only residents living in British Columbia can store their will online.
+Canadians living in other provinces must store a physical hardcopy.
+No matter where you live in Canada, you can’t have multiple copies of your will that you distribute to several family members.
 Only the original signed physical copy of your will is legally valid.

 An original copy of your will should be stored somewhere safe, in a place that is known and accessible to your executor.
 If you’re keeping your will at home, we recommend storing it in a fireproof box or bag.
 Keep it away from moisture, direct sunlight or anything else that can impact the paper and ink.